google/gvisor/test/fuse/README.md

 ## Writing a new FUSE test

 1. Add test targets in `BUILD` and `linux/BUILD`.
 2. Inherit your test from `FuseTest` base class.
 It allows you to:
   - Run a fake FUSE server in background during each test setup.
   - Create pipes for communication and provide utility functions.
   - Stop FUSE server after test completes.
 3. Customize your comparison function for request assessment in FUSE server.
 4. Add the mapping of the size of structs if you are working on new FUSE opcode.
   - Please update `FuseTest::GetPayloadSize()` for each new FUSE opcode.
 5. Build the expected request-response pair of your FUSE operation.
 6. Call `SetExpected()` function to inject the expected reaction.
 7. Check the response and/or errors.
-8. Finally call `WaitCompleted()` to ensure the FUSE server acts correctly.
+8. Finally call `WaitServerComplete()` to ensure the FUSE server acts correctly.

 A few customized matchers used in syscalls test are encouraged to test the outcome of filesystem operations.
 Such as: